tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/command-service.md

 In this way, such error handling does not need to be repeated throughout the script for each command sent.

 To add an error handler to a sequence command handler, extend the command handler block with a `.onError` block.
 The `SubmitResponse` error is captured in a `ScriptError` type and passed into the block.
 This type contains a `reason` String explaining what went wrong.
 If this block does not exist, the global error handler will be called.
-See the page on @ref:[Script Handlers](../handlers.md) for more information.
+Refer to section for @ref:[error handlers](../handlers.md#error-handlers) for more information.
 After this block is called, the command, and the sequence, terminate with an Error status.

 Because of this mechanism, a `submit` (and other Command Service API calls) always returns a positive `SubmitResponse`.
 For `submit`, the two possible responses are `Started` and `Completed`.
 They can be handled using the `.onStarted` and `.onCompleted` methods, respectively.
 These methods allow you to specify a block of code to be called in each of those cases.
 Alternatively, a Kotlin `when` can be used to perform pattern matching on the result.
 An example of both are shown below, along with an example of an `onError` handler for the sequence command handler.

 Kotlin